 Lisbon Water Department routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The following table shows any detection resulting from our monitoring for the period of January 1st to December 31st, 2015.
+The following table shows any detection resulting from our monitoring for the period of January 1st to December 31st, 2016.

 In 2014, due to efforts to protect the water supply, our system was granted a 'Synthetic Organics Waiver.'
 This is a three-year exemption from the monitoring/reporting requirements for the following industrial chemical(s): herbicides, carbamate pesticides, toxaphene/chlordane/PCB and semivolatile organics.
 This waiver was granted due to the absence of these potential sources of contamination within a half mile radius of the water source.
-The state of Maine Drinking Water Program grants a waiver only upon a finding that "it will not result in an unreasonable risk to health."

 The sources of drinking water include rivers, lakes, ponds and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and radioactive material and can pick up substances resulting from human or animal activity.
 All sources of drinking water are subject to potential contamination by substances that are naturally occurring or man-made.
 Contaminants that may be present in source water include: